TIBCOSoftware/TIBCO-Messaging/eftl-javascript-sdk/jsdoc/eftl_package.md

 ### Copyright Notice

-Copyright © 2014-2018 TIBCO Software Inc. Licensed under a BSD-style license.
-Refer to [LICENSE]
+Copyright © 2014-2020 TIBCO Software Inc. Licensed under a BSD-style license.
+Refer to [LICENSE].

 This documentation contains proprietary and confidential information of TIBCO Software Inc. Use, disclosure, or reproduction is prohibited without the prior express written permission of TIBCO Software Inc.